Membership Terms & Conditions

 Any surplus made by SaveEasy at the end of the year is distributed to savers or used to develop the business.
 We have no external shareholders.

 Credit unions are limited as to whom they can accept as members.
-Eligibility criteria is listed in this document.
+Eligibility criteria are listed in this document.

 Our Commitment to Members